Lost and Found Pets

 Post pictures of your animal in public places.

 Post pictures of your pet in neighborhood veterinarian offices and on lost pet websites, such as Lost Dogs Illinois and 24PetConnect.
-Click here to use this tool to create a lost pet flyer!
+Click here to use a PetPlace tool to create a lost pet flyer.

 Animals that have been found by Cook County Animal and Rabies Control are listed below.
 Cook County Animal and Rabies Control does not operate an animal shelter.
 Please be sure to view the facility information and contact information below the photo of each pet.
 Please note that each animal shelter will determine the duration of the stray hold.